 When you communicate the issue it is very important to have in mind that the people on your social media is also your customers.
 So you need to speak up about the problem in a way that you can still maintain a good relationship with your guests.

-So .. should you make an angry post on your Facebook-page about “no showers” ruining your business or ban them from your restaurant for eternity?
-The answer to that is probably NO you should definitely not.
+So .. should you make an angry post on your Facebook page about “no showers” ruining your business or ban them from your restaurant for eternity?
+The answer to that is probably NO you should not.

-Fact is that most customers aren’t really aware that it causes a loss in potential profit for the restaurant when they fail to show up.
+The fact is that most customers aren’t aware that it causes a loss in potential profit for the restaurant when they fail to show up.

 They don’t always realize that skipping a reservation can hurt the business – especially in a small restaurant – which makes it even more tricky to solve the problem.